 Like all occupations, there are responsibilities you have as a landlord.
 Of course, there’s the part where you collect rent from your tenants, answer calls all day, meet new people, and so on, all of which somehow makes this profession great, despite the challenges.

-Thankfully, the Residential Tenancies Act as all the details in regards to your landlord responsibilities in Ontario.
-Although the responsibilities may seem cumbersome at times, following the rules has plenty of advantages for you namely finding and keeping great tenants, reaping generous rewards, and avoiding potential problems.
+Thankfully, the Residential Tenancies Act has all the details in regard to your landlord’s responsibilities in Ontario.
+Although the responsibilities may seem cumbersome at times, following the rules has plenty of advantages for you, namely finding and keeping great tenants, reaping generous rewards, and avoiding potential problems.